 What are the causes of the problem?

-In the Czech Republic, there are available diagnostic and therapeutic procedures, however, there are inconsistent and are published by specific medical associations in a very variable form.
+In the Czech Republic, there are available diagnostic and therapeutic procedures; however, there are inconsistent and are published by specific medical associations in a very variable form.
 This resulted in unequal/incomparable accessibility and quality of health care in the Czech Republic, limited revision and control activities and absence of evaluation of quality and effectiveness indicators.
-Absence of CPGs may potentially negatively affect the quality and safety of patient care.
+Lack of CPGs may potentially negatively affect the quality and safety of patient care.

 What is the purpose of the project?